 Under the GDPR’s accountability principle, SCTH committee has to be able to show how it complies with the

 a) The Booking Database

-The only personal data needed is the contact information necessary to complete the booking (name, address, telephone and email address).
+The only personal data required is the contact information necessary to complete the booking (name,

-Other notes placed on the Booking may include price confirmation or specific instructions.
+• Other notes placed on the Booking may include price confirmation or specific instructions.

 Access to the Booking information is restricted to:

-The Booking officer who is permitted to book, amend or cancel for any Hirer
+– The Booking officer who is permitted to book, amend or cancel for any Hirer

-Authorised Users representing specific Groups that are permitted to book, amend and cancel
+– Authorised Users representing specific Groups that are permitted to book, amend and cancel

-The Trustees (Management Committee Members) who are able to view all the data, whereas those representing specific Groups can only see their own data.
+The Trustees (Management Committee Members) who are able to view all of the data,

 Booking Data is retained for 5 years from the date of the actual hiring (not the date the

 b) Regular User and Committee Database

-This refers to data retained for the Users, Groups and Members of the Management Committee, who are authorised to handle bookings, contact Committee members etc.
+This refers to data that which we retain for the Users, Groups and Members of the Management Committee

-The Committee aims to keep this centrally on the admin tab of the SCTH website, with access restricted to Committee members only, via a secure password.
+Currently the committee is hoping to keep this centrally on the admin tab of the SCTH website.
+Committee

 The Friends of Sennen Churchtown Hall Email List